Northeast Cambridge Community Forum

 In the light of Anglian Water having published their selected site to move the wastewater treatment works (WtW), when and how will the environmental costs of the development of the North East area be calculated and reviewed by the Planning Team?

 The WtW relocation is subject to a separate process.
 The AAP will not consider the impacts of the relocation of the WtW as part of the AAP process – but assumes that the relocation to another site will take place.
 The existing local plan does not assume that any of Greater Cambridge’s future housing need is met from this site.
-As the Councils consider the spatial options available to meet the housing and employment needs identified for the next Local
+As the Councils consider the spatial options available to meet the housing and employment needs identified for the next local plan.

 Was this web page helpful?